conan-io/conan-io.github.io/_posts/2018-04-23-Continuous-integration-for-C-C++embedded-devices-with-jenkins-docker-and-conan.markdown

     Check the (installation steps)[https://jenkins.io/doc/book/installing/] for other platforms.

-- **Artifactory**: We will use it as our binary repository to retieve and upload the Conan packages.
+- **Artifactory**: We will use it as our binary repository to retrieve and upload the Conan packages.

   I chose the [latest release of Artifactory Community Edition for C/C++](http://blog.conan.io/2018/03/27/Announcing-JFrog-Artifactory-Community-Edition-C-C++.html) and went for the zip installation: